×

 Are common prescription medications available in Nicaragua?

 "Prescription medications are available in Nicaragua, although the availability of certain medications may vary depending on the region.
 Many medications are available over the counter, while others require a prescription from a doctor.
-In general, most common medications are available in Nicaragua, although some may be more difficult to find than others," remarked one member in Nicaragua.
+In general, most common medications are available in Nicaragua, although some may be more difficult to find than others," explained one digital nomad living in Nicaragua.

 Get Quote